SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui.md

 The top of the left-side navigation panel is where you can search for content and users and easily switch browsing modes.

-* Searching—Enter text in the **Search** field to quickly find apps, dashboards, searches, and users.
+* Searching.
+Enter text in the **Search** field to quickly find apps, dashboards, searches, and users.
-* Switching browsing modes—Click the **Details** icon and make a selection from the dropdown menu.
+* Switching browsing modes.
+Click the **Details** icon and make a selection from the dropdown menu.

 ![TUI_Search_Details.png](/img/get-started/TUI_Search_Details.png)
 -->